February 24, 2025

 In late February, he signed an executive order instructing the US Commerce Department to investigate whether imported copper poses a national security risk under Section 232 of the Trade Expansion Act of 1962.
 The price of copper reached a new high price of US$5.24 per pound on March 26 as tariff tensions escalated.

-Trump's tariff talk sparked yet another copper price rally to set its new record high price in early July when he announced he plans to impose a 50 percent tariff on all imports of the red metal.
+Trump's tariff talk sparked yet another copper price rally to set its new record high price in early July when he announced he plans to impose a 50 percent tariff on all imports of the red metal, and it moved higher towards the end of the month in anticipation of them entering effect.

 Looking at the bigger picture, copper’s rally in recent years has encouraged bullish sentiment on prices looking ahead.
 In the longer term, the fundamentals for copper are expected to get tighter as demand increases from sectors such as EVs and energy storage.
 A May 2024 report from the International Energy Forum (IEF) projects that as many as 194 new copper mines may need to come online by 2050 to support massive demand from the global energy transition.